 This seeks to create a system that will regenerate itself after each harvest.
 Techniques such as composting, green manuring and recycling may be used to return nutrients to the soil after each crop.
 Permaculture is currently perhaps the ultimate regenerative system.
 A Permaculture system is a carefully designed landscape which contains a wide range of different plants and animals.
-This landscape can be small (e.g. a home garden), or large (e.g. a farm) and it can be harvested to provide such things as wood (for fuel and building), eggs, fruit, herbs and vegetables, without seriously affecting the environmental balance.
-In essence, it requires little input once established, and continues to produce and remain sustainable.
+This landscape can be small (e.g. a home garden), or large (e.g. a farm) and it can be harvested to provide such things as wood (for fuel and building), eggs, fruit, herbs, and vegetables, without seriously affecting the environmental balance.
+In essence, it requires little input once established and continues to produce and remain sustainable.

-This approach concentrates mobilising biological mechanisms.
+This approach concentrates on mobilising biological mechanisms.
 Organisms such as worms and bacteria in the soil break down organic matter and make nutrients available to pastures or crops.
 Under the appropriate conditions, nature will help dispose of wastes (e.g. animal manures), and encourage predators to eliminate pests and weeds.

 Traditionally this involves using natural inputs for fertilisers and pest control, and techniques such as composting and crop rotation.
 In Australia and many other countries, there are schemes which "certify" produce as being organic.
 These schemes lay down very specific requirements, including products and farming techniques which are permitted, and others which are prohibited.
 In Australia, you can find out about such schemes through groups such as the Biological Farmers Association (BFA) or the National Association for Sustainable Agriculture (NASAA).
 See directory for addresses.